yzhongda200-cell/TeX-Calculator/README.md

 * Multiplication: about 5 seconds
 * Nim-sum: about 2 seconds

-When using plain TeX engines such as pdfTeX, memory limits (particularly on argument size and expansion depth) significantly reduce the maximum supported precision.
+When using plain TeX engines such as pdfTeX, memory limits (particularly on argument size) significantly reduce the maximum supported precision.
 Nevertheless, you can still perform exact calculations involving several dozen digits.

 ## Limitations